U.S. Route 222 Business (Reading, Pennsylvania): Route description

 Past this interchange, US 222 Bus. becomes Bingaman Street and passes over the Schuylkill River, Norfolk Southern's Reading Industrial Track, and Canal Street.
 After the bridge, the business route splits into a one-way pair, with the northbound direction following one-way, three-lane Laurel Street east and South 5th Street, a two-way road with two northbound lanes and one southbound lane, north while the southbound direction runs west along one-way, one-lane Spruce Street and south along one-way, two-lane South 4th Street.
 This one-way pairing passes through urban neighborhoods.
 Both directions of US 222 Bus. rejoin and the route continues north on South 5th Street, a three-lane road with two northbound lanes and one southbound lane.
 The road passes more urban homes before heading into the commercial downtown of Reading, where it intersects the eastbound direction of US 422 Bus. at Franklin Street.

 After this, the route widens to four lanes and comes to the Penn Street intersection, where the name changes to North 5th Street.
-US 222 Bus. crosses the westbound direction of US 422 Bus. at Washington Street and heads out of the downtown area, continuing past urban rowhomes as a three-lane road with two northbound lanes and one southbound lane.
+US 222 Bus. crosses the westbound direction of US 422 Bus. at Washington Street and heads out of the downtown area, continuing past urban rowhouses as a three-lane road with two northbound lanes and one southbound lane.
 The route intersects the beginning of one-way northbound Centre Avenue, which leads to PA 61, and comes to a bridge over Norfolk Southern's Harrisburg Line #2 before it has a junction with the southern terminus of PA 61 at Greenwich Street.
 The road narrows to two lanes and continues north, lined with homes.
 The route passes between a large cemetery to the west and neighborhoods to the east before it widens to four lanes and heads into commercial areas.
 US 222 Bus. passes under Norfolk Southern's Pottsville Branch and widens into a divided highway, leaving Reading for Muhlenberg Township as it comes to an interchange with the PA 12 freeway (Warren Street Bypass).